JHSawatzki/rpi-custom-kernel/README.md

 JHSawatzki/rpi-custom-kernel
 ==========

-Linux kernel release 3.12.25+ with builtin IPv6 support for the Raspberry Pi.
+Linux kernel release 3.12.25+ with custom LED driver for the Raspberry Pi.

 Install
 -------